-It remains unclear whether anyone can become a viable challenge to Trump, despite some Republicans seeing him as a liability in a general election.
+It’s becoming increasingly doubtful that anyone can become a viable challenge to Trump, despite some Republicans seeing him as a liability in a general election.
 Not only is Trump the subject of several ongoing civil and criminal investigations, but he’s broadly unpopular among Americans.
 He lost his reelection bid in 2020, and his chosen candidates underperformed in the 2022 midterms.
 But, far from turning off the base, all of that has only further entrenched Trump’s support among Republican voters.

 Here’s everything you need to know about the GOP contenders.